goodeggs/bites/src/documents/posts/2014-11-15-speeding-up-good-eggs.md

             cutoff: $gt: new Date()
             status: 'availabile'

 On the backend, we have a set of what we refer to as observers.
 These are hooked into the mongoose post save hooks and perform some work asyncronously.
 So, essentially they give us a chance to update related things when something changes.
 In this case, we are watching changes to `Product`, `Vendor` and `ProductAvailabilityConstraint` and when they change, we rebuild the `MarketProducts` that are related.
-This keeps the market in sync with the changes to the products..
+This keeps the market in sync with the changes to any of the related data.